 Holders of SunPower physical share certificates.
-Following the consummation of the spin-off, all registered SunPower shareholders holding physical share certificates who have previously provided a valid mailing address to SunPower will have received a notice with instructions on how to receive Maxeon Solar shares in the spin-off.
-If you have not received such a notice from SunPower by , 2020, please contact SunPower Share Registry by telephone at 1-877-373-6374 (in the United States) or 1-781-575-2879 (outside the United States) or by online inquiry at https://www-us.computershare.com/investor/Contact.
+In connection with the spin-off, all registered SunPower shareholders holding physical share certificates will be issued Maxeon Solar shares in book-entry form only, which means that no physical share certificates will be issued.
+For questions relating to the transfer or mechanics of the distribution, please contact SunPower Share Registry by telephone at 1-877-373-6374 (in the United States) or 1-781-575-2879 (outside the United States) or by online inquiry at https://www-us.computershare.com/investor/Contact.
 For more information, see "Item 4.
 Information on the Company-4.A.
 History and Development of the Company-The Spin-Off-When and How You Will Receive Maxeon Solar Shares," as well as "-Where can I get more information?" below.